jimdigriz/freeradius-oauth2-perl/README.md

     sudo freeradius -X

 Now from another terminal re-run `radtest` and in the debugging output from FreeRADIUS should be clues to the underlying problem.

+Whilst FreeRADIUS is in debugging mode, you can monitor the database replication by looking for (this may be interleaved with other debug output so do use `grep oauth2 worker`):

+    rlm_perl: oauth2 worker (example.com): sync                   <-- process starts
+    rlm_perl: oauth2 worker (example.com): sync users             <-- starting fetch of users
+    rlm_perl: oauth2 worker (example.com): users page             <-- page of user results (initial sync has lots of these!)
+    rlm_perl: oauth2 worker (example.com): sync groups            <-- starting fetch of group memberships
+    rlm_perl: oauth2 worker (example.com): groups page            <-- page of group results (initial sync has lots of these!)
+    rlm_perl: oauth2 worker (example.com): apply                  <-- process complete new data made live
+    rlm_perl: oauth2 worker (example.com): syncing in 32 seconds  <-- next sync ('ttl' scheduled with 33% fuzz)

 ## 802.1X